-- Customer advocacy and engagement managers must know—and participate in—the firm’s strategy development and implementation.
+- Go big.
+Customer advocacy and engagement managers must know—and participate in—the firm’s strategy development and implementation.
 Like Lisa Hanna does at Adobe.

-- Responding passively to sales and marketing requests for references or advocacy is not only out, it’s dysfunctional.
+- Passivity is dysfunctional.
+Responding passively to sales and marketing requests for references or advocacy is not only out, it’s dysfunctional.
 You can’t let tactical operations dictate what you do—a sure fire way to get overwhelmed in less-than-optimal activities.
 You must respond directly and robustly to the firm’s strategic imperatives—like Kim Ellis did at BMC.
-See my description of how she did so, here.
-[LINK TO MY VIDEO]
+See my description during the Summit of how she did so, here.

-- No matter what your firm’s strategy is, chances are that when you translate it into how your firm will move customers through their journeys, that customer advocates and influencers can play key roles, as I showed, here.
-It’s far to help customers move successfully through their customer journeys, than it is to chase down references for sales people who should be able to locate references through your CRM or reference management system.
+- Think “customer journey,” not “sales requests.”
+No matter what your firm’s strategy is, chances are that when you translate it into how your firm will move customers through their journeys, that customer advocates and influencers can play key roles, as I showed, here.
+It’s far easier to help customers move successfully through their customer journeys, than it is to chase down references for sales people who should be able to locate references through your CRM or reference management system.

-- There is growing awareness that customer success doesn’t start post-sale, it starts with “awareness” in the earliest days of the customer journey (sometimes called the “buyer’s journey”).
+- Educate your firm on the full scope of “customer success.”
+There is growing awareness that customer success doesn’t start post-sale, it starts with “awareness” in the earliest days of the customer journey (sometimes called the “buyer’s journey”).
 And it’s not the case that customer success drives customer advocacy.
-As Gainsight’s Nick Mehta pointed out [LINK TO HIS VIDEO], customer advocacy drives customer success too, because advocates are playing increasingly important roles in post-sale customer success.
+As Gainsight’s Nick Mehta pointed out, customer advocacy drives customer success too, because advocates are playing increasingly important roles in post-sale customer success.

-- As the most visionary CMO in the world in this field, Martin Haering, pointed out [LINK TO HIS VIDEO]: you can not create successful customers reliably until, 1) You start measuring firm performance based on how well the firm is meeting customer needs—as customers define them; 2) Hold customer impacting functions in the organization—including marketing, sales, product development, professional services, etc—accountable for meeting said needs; and, 3) Track the results in an easily understood, widely disseminated “Customer Health Index.”
+- Educate your firm about the cutting edge of “customer centricity.”
+As the most visionary CMO in the world in this field, Martin Haering, pointed out: you can not create successful customers reliably until, 1) You start measuring firm performance based on how well the firm is meeting customer needs—as customers define them; 2) Hold customer impacting functions in the organization—including marketing, sales, product development, professional services, etc—accountable for meeting said needs; and, 3) Track the results in an easily understood, widely disseminated “Customer Health Index.”
 His firm, Misys, is doing precisely that—and so far this initiative has resulted in restoring the firm’s critical customer retention rates.

-- Once firms wrap their heads around this, the role of customer advocacy and engagement programs expands dramatically.
+- The role of customer advocacy and engagement continues its dramatic expansion.
+Once firms wrap their heads around this, the role of customer advocacy and engagement programs expands dramatically.
 The reason why is fairly simple: customers at every stage of the customer journey are highly interested in hearing from or affiliating with their peers.
 You can spend weeks trying to get a sales meeting with a buyer, but you’ll have no problem getting a buyer to speak or otherwise learn from a peer who has addressed the same problem, successfully.
 And that, of course, would be one of your customer advocates or influencers.